Labyrinthula: Life cycle

-Practical Importance
+Importance

 Labyrinthula have awoken the interest of scientists by being the cause of the "wasting disease" of the seagrass on the North American and European coasts in the 1930s.
 Since then, several pathogenic species have been identified which mostly live in marine water.

 Studies testing the virulence of the protist in seagrasses showed a low virulence of Labyrinthula.
 The protist often lives inside the multicellular organism, but does not initiate any pathogenic event.
 Pathogenesis may be triggered by biotic or abiotic stress of the higher organism, like a large increase in temperature or a decrease in light exposure for example.

 The most famous parasitic symbiont is L. zosterae, which colonizes marine seagrasses referring to the event mentioned above.
 Typical features of the "wasting disease" are a discolouration of the leaves, due to the destruction of the chloroplasts in epidermis, mesophyll and lesion formation.
 The second stage is the occurrence of brown and black blotches.
 The infection and the following consequences are a concern, because of the ecological and economical importance of the seagrass in the marine environment.
 The infection is transferred by direct contact between the target organisms and correlates with the salinity of the water.

 Another parasitic Labyrinthula is L. terrestris, which is a terrestrial parasite of turf grasses.
-It has been identified by the Koch's postulates as responsible for the "rapid blight" killing infected turf grasses.
+It has been identified by the Koch's postulates as responsible for the rapid blight killing infected turf grasses.
 Some other symbiont hosts of Labyrinthula are Chaetomorpha media, a green algae and Thecamoeba hilla where they live as mutualistic symbiont.